darshanjain2000/Java_FOCPII/README.md

 # Java_FOCPII
-Provide link of file to be downloaded.
+--Provide link of file to be downloaded.
-Check Download progress
+--Check Download progress
-Logs are maintained.
+--Logs are maintained.